YazanAlhalabi/Finna-recommends/README.md

 2. enable developer mode
 3. click on load unpacked
 4. select the folder
-5. the extenstion will be added to the extentions bar
+5. the extension will be added to the extentions bar

 #### 3.2 Use